 4289 Leeds Manor Rd, Markham, VA 22643

 Named after the long-winding road the winery is located off of, Winding Road Cellars offer a small selection of French style wines.
 Step into the tasting room and take in the pine woodwork, built by Amish craftsmen.
 Bring your own cheese and crackers, or purchase some Amish cheeses, crackers, oil and bread.
+Dogs are welcome in the tasting room, and on the patio and grounds.

 Philip Carter Winery of Virginia